dgc-network/Learning-Digitalcoin-from-the-Command-Line/15_2_Programming_Digitalcoind_with_C.md

 json_object_set(outputparams, changeaddress, json_string(tx_change_string));
 ```

 > :warning: **WARNING:** You might expect to input your Digitalcoin values as numbers, using `json_real`.
 Unfortunately, this exposes one of the major problems with integrating the `jansson` library and Digitalcoin.
 Digitalcoin is only valid to eight significant digits past the decimal point.
-You might recall that .00000001 BTC is a satoshi, and that's the smallest possible division of a Digitalcoin.
+You might recall that .00000001 DGC is a satoshi, and that's the smallest possible division of a Digitalcoin.
 Doubles in C offer more significant digits than that, though they're often imprecise out past eight decimals.
 If you try to convert straight from your double value in C (or a float value, for that matter) to a Digitalcoin value, the imprecision will often create a Digitalcoin value with more than eight significant digits.
 Before Digitalcoin Core 0.12 this appears to work, and you could use `json_real`.
 But as of Digitalcoin Core 0.12, if you try to give `createrawtransaction` a Digitalcoin value with too many significant digits, you'll instead get an error and the transaction will not be created.
 As a result, if the Digitalcoin value has _ever_ become a double or float, you must reformat it to eight significant digits past the digit before feeding it in as a string.
 This is obviously a kludge, so you should make sure it continues to work in future versions of Digitalcoin Core.

 #### Step 6.3: Create the Parameter Array